DJCordhose/angular-introduction/README.md

 Preparation
 -----------
-* Open a console and switch to code folder
+* If there is an emphasis on Yeoman: Open a console and switch to code folder

 Steps
 -----